gptscript-ai/browser/README.md

 ## Reuse existing cookies and sessions

-You can define a specific workspace directory in order to persist your browser session and cookies across different scripts.
+You can define a specific workspace directory on your system in order to persist your browser session and cookies across different scripts.

 `gptscript --workspace /path/to/workspace my-script.gpt`